From Unity to Godot Engine¶

 |Third-party tools||Visual Studio or VS Code|

 Godot Engine provides a rich-featured editor that allows you to build your games.
-The pictures below display both editors with colored blocks to indicate common functionalities.
+The pictures below display the default layouts of both editors with colored blocks to indicate common functionalities.

 While both editors may seem similar, there are many differences below the surface.
-Both let you organize the project using the filesystem, but Godot approach is simpler, with a single configuration file, minimalist text format, and no metadata.
-All this contributes to Godot being much friendlier to VCS systems such as Git, Subversion or Mercurial.
+Both let you organize the project using the filesystem, but Godot’s approach is simpler with a single configuration file, minimalist text format, and no metadata.
+This makes Godot more friendly to VCS systems, such as Git, Subversion, or Mercurial.

 Godot’s Scene panel is similar to Unity’s Hierarchy panel but, as each node has a specific function, the approach used by Godot is more visually descriptive.
-In other words, it’s easier to understand what a specific scene does at a glance.
+It’s easier to understand what a scene does at a glance.

-The Inspector in Godot is more minimalist and designed to only show properties.
-Thanks to this, objects can export a much larger amount of useful parameters to the user, without having to hide functionality in language APIs.
-As a plus, Godot allows animating any of those properties visually, so changing colors, textures, enumerations or even links to resources in real-time is possible without involving code.
+The Inspector in Godot is more minimal, it shows only properties.
+Thanks to this, objects can expose more useful parameters to the user without having to hide functionality in language APIs.
+As a plus, Godot allows animating any of those properties visually.
+Changing colors, textures, enumerations, or even links to resources in real-time is possible without needing to write code.

-Finally, the Toolbar at the top of the screen is similar in the sense that it allows controlling the project playback, but projects in Godot run in a separate window, as they don’t execute inside the editor (but the tree and objects can still be explored in the debugger window).
+The Toolbar at the top of the screen is similar in both editors, offering control over project playback.
+Projects in Godot run in a separate window, rather than inside the editor (but the tree and objects can still be explored in the debugger window).

-This approach has the disadvantage that the running game can’t be explored from different angles (though this may be supported in the future, and displaying collision gizmos in the running game is already possible), but in exchange has several advantages:
+This approach has the disadvantage that in Godot the running game can’t be explored from different angles (though this may be supported in the future and displaying collision gizmos in the running game is already possible), but in exchange has several advantages:

-Finally, the top toolbar includes a menu for remote debugging.
-These options make it simple to deploy to a device (connected phone, tablet or browser via HTML5), and debug/live edit on it after the game was exported.
+Finally, Godot’s top toolbar includes a menu for remote debugging.
+These options allow deployment to a device (connected phone, tablet, or browser via HTML5), and debugging/live editing on it after the game is exported.

 The scene system¶

-This is the most important difference between Unity and Godot, and actually the favourite feature of most Godot users.
+This is the most important difference between Unity and Godot and the favourite feature of most Godot users.

-Unity’s scene system consist in embedding all the required assets in a scene, and link them together by setting components and scripts to them.
+Working on a ‘level’ in Unity usually means embedding all the required assets in a scene and linking them together with components and scripts.

-Godot’s scene system is different: it actually consists in a tree made of nodes.
-Each node serves a purpose: Sprite, Mesh, Light… Basically, this is similar to Unity scene system.
-However, each node can have multiple children, which make each a subscene of the main scene.
-This means you can compose a whole scene with different scenes, stored in different files.
+Godot’s scene system is superficially similar to Unity.
+A ‘level’ consists of a collection of nodes, each with its own purpose: Sprite, Mesh, Light, etc. However, in Godot the nodes are arranged in a tree.
+Each node can have multiple children, which makes each a subscene of the main scene.
+This means you can compose a whole scene with different scenes stored in different files.